 And here’s the cherry on top of this tropical sundae.
 The University of Costa Rica has set up shop in San Ramón, injecting the city with a youthful and artistic vibe.
 So not only will you have access to quality education if that’s your jam, but you’ll also be surrounded by a vibrant community of students and scholars.

 Now, let’s talk turkey—well, housing, to be more precise.
 In San Ramón, you can find some sweet deals on furnished two-bedroom, two-bathroom homes and apartments with all the bells and whistles that us North Americans love.
 And the best part?
 They won’t break the bank.
 We’re talking prices ranging from $500 to $850.
-That’s right, folks, affordable living with a touch of luxury.
+That’s right, folks, affordable living in Costa Rica with a touch of luxury.

 - Costa Rica’s public healthcare system, known as the Caja Costarricense de Seguro Social (CCSS), provides affordable and high-quality healthcare services to residents.